mergebase/log4j-detector/README.md

 GPL version 3.0

 # How Does It Work?
 The Java compiler stores String literals directly in the compiled *.class files.
-If it detects a file named "JndiManager.class" on your file-system, it then examines that file for this String: "Invalid JNDI URI - {}".
-Turns out that String literal is only present in the patched version of Log4J (version 2.15.0).
+If log4j-detector detects a file named "JndiManager.class" on your file-system, it then examines that file for this String: "Invalid JNDI URI - {}".
+Turns out that specific String literal is only present in the patched version of Log4J (version 2.15.0).
 Any versions of Log4J without that String are vulnerable.

 # What About Log4J 1.2.x ?